Build community capacity for providing high-quality early childhood care and education programs and services.

 The Community Service Tax Credit Program led by the Kansas Department of Commerce supports nonprofit organizations looking to take on major capital campaigns through tax credits for donors.

-There are several initiatives working to provide business practices training and/or resources for child care providers, including Kansas Quality Network, Links to Quality, and Child Care Aware of Kansas.
+There are several initiatives providing business training and/or resources for child care providers, including Kansas Quality Network, Links to Quality, Child Care Aware of Kansas, and the Child Care Health Consultant Network which provides child care start-up assistance and grants.
 Adaptive TA conducted environmental scans to better understand the availability of child care in communities.
+Child Care Aware of Kansas publishes the Child Care Supply and Demand Report each year, funded by DCF’s CCDF program, and provides community capacity building TA.